|Home||Paternity Test||DNA Help||About Us||Contact Us / Location||SiteMap|

 Besides mistakes that can be made by basically trained people, or by DNA exchanging many hands, there can also be intentional deception.
 The best way to ensure the integrity of a DNA testing operation is to have the minimum number of people handle or have access to the DNA specimens, who are proven trustworthy, very well known, and well trained.

 Thailand has a lot of people who accept corruption as part of their subculture.
 (However, there are also many Thais who are very proper and against corruption.)
-Government officials are usually on a low salary.
+Many government officials are on a low salary.
 While many government officials properly follow the rules, on the other hand official positions and privileges are sometimes exploited for selfish personal financial gain.
 If somebody in the public has a "problem", the solution is often just some money passed strategically to the right place, often a very small amount of money (by expat standards) but which is sufficient for a corrupt Thai official.
 Promotions are often based on loyalty rather than merit, and money talks.

 The same problems exist in some private companies among some staff, too, in many fields of work.